identity2/YARC/devlog.md

 * Fixed bugs that duplicate articles were loaded in `ListOfArticles`, and duplicate comments were loaded in `ViewArticle`.
 * Connected the `ListOfComments`, `AboutUser`, and `UserProfile` components to the backend API.

+# 2020.07.06
+* Changed to use environment variable instead of stdin to get the JWT secret key.
+Easier for Docker.
+* Modified some test cases due to the update of the SORT function in PostgreSQL.
+(Capitalized letter will not be consider as smaller than lower cased letters now.)
+* Make the backend reestablish connection to the database if failed.
+This is necessary because the database container may not be ready when the backend server starts up.
+* Added test scripts, Dockerfile and docker-compose.yml file.
+Difficult but rewarding.
+Kind of.
+* Updated node.js to the latest version.
+* *Having trouble running a hot-reload server on Docker, there seems to be something wrong with the quasar dependency on the container.
+(P.S.
+Please save me StackOverflow :::><:::)*

 # TODO
 Components to be connected to the backend: CommentContent, Voter, UserProfile, Advertisement.